bluegenes/bluegenes.github.io/_posts/2020-04-22-mkdocs-github-actions.md

 Commit, push, and watch the magic happen.
 Commit a change to your documentation to double check that your site builds properly.

-2. Wait...that was actually it?
-Wow.
-I really thought there would be more to this - happy to report that something that went _faster_ than expected.
+And...
+Done!
+Wow, I really thought there would be more to this - happy to report that something that went _faster_ than expected.